 Determining how to calculate and count macros is equal parts art and science.
 Although the numbers aren’t set in stone, determining your macros can provide some dietary targets to aim for to help you reach your personal health goals.

 1. Determine your Calorie Needs

 The first step is to determine your calorie needs.
-The number of calories a person requires per day is based on a number of factors including age, height, weight, activity level, lifestyle habits and personal health goals.
+The number of calories a person requires per day is based on their metabolism, which is based on a number of factors including age, height, weight, activity level, lifestyle habits, and personal health goals.
 More specifically, your estimated calorie needs are based on two key factors; your resting energy expenditure (REE) and your non-resting energy expenditure (NREE).
 The combination of these two numbers determines your total daily energy expenditure (TDEE) or estimated calorie needs.
-(1)(2) Although there are many different ways to determine your calorie needs, a simple online calculator is a great place to start.
+(1)(2) Although there are many different ways to determine your calorie needs, a simple online macro calculator is a great place to start.

 It is important to keep in mind that these estimated numbers are exactly that – estimates.
 Our bodies are not perfect computers and our calorie needs can vary from one day to the next, not to mention, calorie needs will fluctuate based on personal goals.
 For example, someone with a goal of weight loss may need to consume fewer calories than they expend, while someone looking to gain muscle mass may need to consume more calories than they expend.
 It is for this reason that calorie requirements can vary immensely from person to person.

 Once you have determined your daily calorie needs, you can then determine your macro breakdown.
 A typical macro breakdown, recommended by the Food and Nutrition Board of the Institutes of Medicine (IOM), is as follows: (3)

 - Carbohydrates: 45 – 65% of total calories